hargata/lubelog/README.md

 Visit our website: https://lubelogger.com

-Support this project on Patreon: https://patreon.com/LubeLogger
+Support this project on [Patreon](https://patreon.com/LubeLogger)

+Alternatively, you can also donate on [Stripe](https://buy.stripe.com/aEU9Egc8DdMc9bO144)

 ## Why
 Because nobody should have to deal with a homemade spreadsheet or a shoebox full of receipts when it comes to vehicle maintainence.